zhezhouzz/HATs/README.md

 + the qualifier is defined as `PROP`.
 + the refinement type is defined as `RTY`.
 + the Symbolic Finite Automata is defined as `SFA`.
 Notice that, the type alias `∼𝑣𝑥` is notated by `[@d]`.
 We also accept the automata predicates application, e.g., `𝑃exists (k)` in Example 4.2.
-+ the Hoare Automata Types is defined as `HAT`, we use an abbreviation with `newadding` feild when the postcondition automata just appending new events to the precondition automata.
++ the Hoare Automata Types is defined as `HAT`, we use an abbreviation with `newadding` field when the postcondition automata just appending new events to the precondition automata.
 + Our syntax share the same syntax sugar with OCaml program, thus, for example

 ```